 The FPRI Bear Market Brief, generously backed by the FPRI Eurasia Program, brings you news about Russia’s economy, politics, business climate, and political risk environment.
 It features a daily news brief (sign up here!) and blog, the latter of which you are presently reading.
 Opinions presented on the site are contributors’ only and are not those of FPRI.

 Aaron Schwartzbaum is the founder and editor in chief of FPRI Bear Market Brief.
-He is currently pursuing an MA in International Political Economy and International Economics from Johns Hopkins SAIS in Washington DC.
+He writes daily brief and Friday Weekly Wrap-Up column.
+Aaron is currently pursuing an MA in International Political Economy and International Economics from Johns Hopkins SAIS in Washington DC.
 Previously, he was a researcher with Eurasia Group’s Eurasia and global macro practices, and has experience in investment banking.
 He has lived in Saint Petersburg for a year and a half, where he completed the Overseas Language Flagship program.
-He focuses predominantly on Russia’s economy, fiscal policy, domestic politics, and more broadly, political risk.
+He focuses predominantly on Russia’s economy, fiscal policy, domestic politics, defense-related issues, and more broadly, political risk.

-Alex Nice is our columnist covering sectors (Aerospace, Agro, Pharma, etc.) and the Moscow beat.
+Alex Nice is a columnist covering sectors (Financial, Aerospace, Agro, Pharma, etc.) in his Monday column.
 He is currently based in Moscow on an Alfa Fellowship.
 Prior, he was Regional Manager at The Economist Intelligence Unit (EIU) covering Russia and the CIS.
 He was previously the Coordinator of the Russia and Eurasia Programme at the Royal Institute of International Affairs.

-Chris Jarmas is a columnist covering regional news and politics.
+Chris Jarmas is a columnist covering regional news and politics in his Thursday column.
 He is a second-year master’s student at Harvard University’s Davis Center for Russian and Eurasian Studies.
 Previously, he interned at the U.S. Department of State in Moscow and Kiev, and he has also lived in Kyrgyzstan.
 Chris focuses on Russian domestic politics and economics and developments in the regions.

 Fabrice Deprez is a blog contributor focusing on developments in Russia’s regions as well as politics in the run-up to the 2018 presidential election.
 Usually somewhere between France, Russia and Ukraine, currently works as a freelance journalist and analyst covering Eastern Europe and has contributed to outlets such as bne IntelliNews, War is Boring, L’Echo, La Tribune de Genève and many others.
 Fabrice holds an MA in international relations from Toulouse’s University of Political Sciences (France) and also studied international relations (as well as Russian language) at Saint-Petersburg’s state university.